sables-app/knyt/packages/toolkit/README.md

 </html>
 ```

 By leveraging Bun's static site generation, you can use the `<knyt-include>` tag to embed your custom element in the page.
-This tag is part of Knyt's composition system, enabling seamless inclusion and hydration of web components.
+This tag is part of Knyt's composition system, enabling automatic inclusion and hydration of web components.

 ## Install